-Becoming A Software Consultant: My Backstory31 Jan 2014
+Becoming A Software Consultant: My Backstory

 I recently published a post about my first year of being an independent iPhone development consultant.
 The feedback from my readers was incredible, however there was one important thread on Hacker News that I wanted to address.
 The issues were: